VeryLittleGravitas/CDTADPQ/readme.md

 l.
 Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.);

+**We are using the following modern, open-source technologies for this prototype:**

+	1.
+	2.
+	3.
+	4.
+	5.

 m.
 Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used;

 **This project is using [Heroku](https://www.heroku.com) as PaaS provider, see the following [Issue](https://github.com/VeryLittleGravitas/CDTADPQ/issues/3) for the inital setup of the Heroku deployment pipeline.**